Are you big on creating family traditions?

 Christmas is a spiritual time of year for a lot of people.
 It is the time of year that they celebrate their Savior’s birth.

-So why not use this as an opportunity to read a little bit of scripture every day that leads up to His birth?
+Why not use this as an opportunity to read a little bit of scripture every day that leads up to His birth?
 Here is a reading plan.

 12. The Christmas Pickle

-This is a fun tradition that we do around our house that was actually started by accident.
+This is a fun tradition that we do around our house that was started by accident.
 I was browsing through a dollar store one year, and I saw an ornament that looked like a pickle.

 Naturally, it caught my eye.
 When I got closer I realized you hide the Christmas Pickle in the tree.
 Whoever finds it first gets to open the first present.
 You can buy your own Christmas Pickle here.